 Aggressively applying the auxiliary brake when backing down a hill may cause rear tipover, which could result in serious injury or death.
 Never back down a hill.
+Use caution when applying the auxiliary brake.
+Do not aggressively apply the

 Use caution when applying the auxiliary brake.
 Do not aggressively apply the auxiliary brake when going forward.
-The rear wheels may skid and slide sideways, causing loss of control and serious injury or death.
+The rear wheels may skid and slide sideways, causing loss of control, which may result in serious injury or death.